troycomi/introgression/README.md

 alignment files.
 Several outputs are used in subsequent steps which refine the predicted introgressed regions.

-Test strains to predict introgression on can be supplied in the config file under the name 'strains' or pulled from the directory structure of test\_strains.
+Test strains on which to predict introgression can be supplied in the config file under the name `strains` or pulled from the directory structure of `test_strains`.

 Available options are:
 - --alignment: input alignment file location with wildcards for